cockroachlabs/workshop_labs/CC-FreeTier/JSON-optimization.md

 Very good, down to 43ms, good job!

-Congratulations, you reach the end of the labs!
+Congratulations, you reached the end of the labs!

 ## Clean up